Meet our staff...

 Residents/property owners and visitors may obtain the shuffle board equipment through the Public Services Department (free of charge) Monday through Friday, 7:00 A.M. - 3:30 P.M.

 Can I use and/or reserve the City's picnic pavilions or gazebo?

 The City of Indian Rocks Beach has multiple picnic pavilions and gazebo's located throughout the City.
-Use of the facilities are non-exclusive daily, however the facilities may be reserved through the City Clerk's office at 727-517-0204.
+Use of the facilities are non-exclusive daily, however the facilities may be reserved through the City Manager's office at 727-595-2517 ( Special Occasions ).

 Can I get married on the beach?

-The City of Indian Rocks Beach does not prohibit weddings on the beach however, if more that 50 people are in attendance, a Temporary Use/Event Permit must be approved by the City Manager's office at 727-595-2517.
+The City of Indian Rocks Beach does not prohibit weddings on the beach however, if more that 50 people are in attendance, a Temporary Use/Event Permit must be approved by the City Manager's office at 727-595-2517 ( Special Occasions ).